The National Cyber Security Centre (NCSC), a part of GCHQ, is the UK’s technical authority for cyber threats.

 In his previous life as a professional rugby player, Jonny Pelter was used to tackling problems as a team.
 After retiring from the game, he found he was spending an increasing amount of time helping his friends and family with domestic cyber security issues, such as removing computer viruses or dealing with online bullying.

 “I could see that families were often becoming paralysed by the complexity of online safety and they were suffering from “security fatigue”.
-There are so many products and choices to be made that parents don’t know where to start and end up being unable to implement any protection at all,”
+There are so many products and choices to be made that parents don’t know where to start and end up being unable to implement any protection at all,”says Jonny.

 “The “safety tech” market is focused on producing more products such as parental control apps, but providing the technology is not the problem.
 The issue is overcoming security fatigue for families.”